pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

 PactFlow automatically closes all schemas
 :::

-As noted, this has the unfortunate side effect of breaking the original example and use case above.
+As noted, this breaks the original example and use case above.
 By disallowing additional properties on each schema, we end up with this unfortunate situation:

 ```json
 {